sandyjtech/python-p3-oo-person/README.md

     - `Person hygiene` with an initial value of 8

 - `Person property name` gets and returns the person's name (no setter)
-- `Person property bank_account` gets and/or sets the person's bank account
-- `Person property happiness` gets and/or sets the value of the person's happines points
-- `Person property hygiene` gets and/or sets the value of the person's hygiene points

 ### Instance methods